jbatalle/d3js_plugin/README.md

  - Text position <img width="20" src="http://www.clipartbest.com/cliparts/dT8/5e6/dT85e6aqc.png"/>
  - Mouseover port show name
  - Port position as a variable (depends on the tempalte/model)
- - Add ports to created element
+ - Add ports to created element (1/2).
+Position of ports, different from each element
- - When
+ - Disable multiselect rect when is disabled

 lib <--> genericTemplate (onMouseDown) <--> depends on the node type (proxy?) <--> call specific function